FREQUENTLY ASKED QUESTIONS

 > What safety equipment do you have?

-We have a fully certified liferaft and lifejackets, flares, a satellite phone and other maritime safety essentials.
+We have a fully certified liferaft and lifejackets, flares, a satellite phone, a satellite communicator with SOS facility and other maritime safety essentials.

 > What about malaria?